elvyna/udacity-aws-mle-nanodegree/project01-bike-sharing-demand-prediction/project-report.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?

 The target prediction value of this task is count of bike sharing demand, i.e., the value must be nonnegative (> 0).
-The Kaggle competition also use Root Mean Squared Logarithmic Error (RMSLE) as the evaluation metric to determine the scores of each submission in the leaderboard.
+The Kaggle competition uses Root Mean Squared Logarithmic Error (RMSLE) as the evaluation metric to determine the scores of each submission in the leaderboard.
 Logarithm of negative values are undefined; that's why we have to convert negative values before we submit the predictions to Kaggle.
 In this case, we convert negative values to zero.

 ### What was the top ranked model that performed?